mackelab/mackelab-toolbox/README.md

 ### Updating

 If you installed the package using `develop`, a single `git pull` in the locally cloned folder will suffice for updating.
 The reason for that being that `develop` will create a symbolic link in Python's `site-packages`.

+### Known issues

+- Some packages are less mature than others; we need to make this more clear, but until that happens, the following lists relatively mature modules at the 'alpha' or 'beta' stage:
+    + iotools (beta)
+    + optimizers (alpha)
+    + parameters (beta)
+    + plot (beta)
+    + utils (variable)
+Other modules should be considered as experimental.

+- Two modules have a dependency on Alex's fsGIF's project; those should be removed before being used in other projects:
+  + smttk
+  + sumatra